USDA Eligibility Map: How To Use It for Your Home Loan

 Third-party lenders issue USDA guaranteed loans.
 To find a lender in your area, you can use the USDA list of active Single Family Housing Guaranteed Loan Program (SFHGLP) Lenders.
 The list shows lenders that have recently issued USDA loans in each state, but don’t feel limited to only this list.

-Find top USDA lenders starting with our list of the best mortgage lenders.
+Find top USDA lenders using our list of the best mortgage lenders of 2026.